jtescher/jtescher.github.io/_posts/2014-03-25-how-to-set-up-a-rails-4-1-app-on-aws-with-elastic-beanstalk-and-postgresql.md

 Managing ops on a small team can be a real pain.
 At [WillCall](https://www.getwillcall.com/) our infrastructure is pretty simple but we still have to spin up and down lots of servers every day to handle the varying traffic across our services.
-We started out doing this manually with [chef](http://www.getchef.com/), but it was sometimes error-prone and started to become a full time job.
+Three years ago when we had just started the company we were doing this manually with [chef](http://www.getchef.com/), but it could be error-prone and started to feel like a full-time job.

 For simple projects, tools like [heroku](https://www.heroku.com/) can be perfect.
 Great for prototyping apps and testing out different ideas without a lot of hassle.
 But when your project gets more complicated and you want to have more